My Wave

-"My Wave" is a song by the American rock band Soundgarden.
-Featuring lyrics written by frontman Chris Cornell and music co-written by Cornell and guitarist Kim Thayil, "My Wave" was released in 1994 as the fourth single from the band's fourth studio album, Superunknown (1994).
-The song peaked at number 11 on the Billboard Mainstream Rock Tracks chart.
+"My Wave" is a song by American rock band Soundgarden, notable for an unorthodox tuning of E-E-B-B-B-B, and being predominantly in 5/4, an irregular time signature for rock music.
+Featuring lyrics written by frontman Chris Cornell and music co-written by Cornell and guitarist Kim Thayil, the song was released on October 31, 1994, as the fourth single from the band's fourth studio album, Superunknown (1994).
+The single was only released commercially in Australia.